-Wix Alternatives 2023: Comparing 11 Site Builders
+Wix Alternatives: Comparing 11 Website Builders

-More Aesthetic Templates: Squarespace Site Builder
+More Aesthetic Templates: Squarespace Website Builder

 Squarespace scores with its top-of-the-line designs, which we favored over those offered by Wix.